kritinkarkare/kritinkarkare.me/content/project/WritingJSOEConcreteCanoe/index.md

 title: "Sink or Swim—Concrete Canoe Team Aims to Reach the Podium at National Race"
 summary: "I interview the UCSD Concrete Canoe team to learn more about their process leading up to their competition in April."
 authors: []
-tags: ["UCSD Engineering", "Structural Engineering"]
+tags: ["UCSD Engineering", "Structural Engineering", "Featured"]
 categories: []
 date: 2020-02-24T22:40:26-08:00

-featured: true
 # Optional external URL for project (replaces project detail page).
 external_link: "https://ucsdnews.ucsd.edu/feature/sink-or-swimconcrete-canoe-team-aims-to-reach-the-podium-at-national-race"